-Contributions of the work to the state-of-the-art Historically, searches were carried out by key words, and then extended to the search by the example where one wishes to find images visually similar to an example given in image query.
-To do this, the images are described by their visual characteristics (gray levels, texture) deduced directly from their pixels and / or from regions of interest delimited in the images.
+Contributions of the work to the state-of-the-art Historically, searches were carried out by keywords, and then extended to the search by the example where one wishes to find images visually similar to an example given in image query.
+To do this, the images are described by their visual characteristics (e.g. gray levels, texture) deduced directly from their pixels and / or from regions of interest delimited in the images.
 A distance measure is used to find similar images in feature space.
 Nowadays, state-of-the-art approaches related to most of the sub-tasks underlying to CBIR are based on deep learning approaches [QAY17].
 They led to promising results both for textual radiological report mining and for visual image search.
 In practice, these two data sources are extremely complementary (for example taking into account a priori that a patient is a smoker in order to search for similar lung scans) but their combination within the framework of a CBIR process remains complex since these data are not structured in the same way.
-In this project, we aim to investigate this challenge by integrating a novel method inspired from [ZHE20].
-The idea is to learn the image and text representations by two convolutional neural networks (one for image and one for text) that are pre-trained independently.
-Then given a specific rank Loss function, it is possible to fine-tune these models to optimize their features / parameters to the specific task of image retrieval.
-Such a system already proved its efficiency to merge multiple sources of information with text and natural images and we expect to obtain encouraging results in our medical imaging task which would lead to a new advance in the field.
+In a previous Master project (funded by diiP in 2021), we have shown that it was possible to learn efficiently discriminant visual representations of medical images from text supervision.
+In particular, we were able to achieve such results by adapting the CLIP framework (based on a contrastive learning that uses positive pairs of image and text [LEK20]), initially proposed for natural images, to the medical / clinical domain [SER21] (Figure 1).
+In this project, we aim to investigate the extension of this method to pathological case retrieval, in order to take into account multi-parametric or multi-modal image queries in the retrieval.
+The query will no longer consist of a single image, but of sets of images representing the same clinical case.

 Considered data We will work on a database of ovarian masses developed by HEGP allowing retrospective studies on patient cohorts and databases for education.
 These IRM data will be used here to validate a first use case of the system developed by the LIPADE.
 The patients have given their consent and regulatory procedures are underway for the reuse of this data in this research project.
 The images are already annotated.
+Methods will be also evaluated on public data sets (ROCO, CheXpert, MedICaT) and the MICCAI Brain Tumor Segmentation (BraTS) Challenge 2021.

-Program of the internship The intern will start by preparing the data (images, metadata, and ground-truth) and by choosing precisely the radiological reports, with the help of the radiology department of HEGP.
-Based on the proposed CNN-based deep model [ZHE20], the next step will be to adapt the existing architecture to deal with the MRI 3D data and the medical application (see Figure 1).
-The last step will be to evaluate quantitatively and qualitatively the quality of the retrieved information.
+Program of the internship The intern will start by preparing the data (images, metadata, and ground-truth) and by choosing precisely the radiological reports, with the help of the Radiology department of HEGP.
+The approach will be based on the use of Variational Autoencoders to find shared latent space for multimodal or multiparametric data.